pkala7968/Face-Detecion/README.md

 ## Face Detection

-This project is still in progress; I'm trying to bunch together some of my mini projects into one bog project :)
+This project is still in progress; I'm working on combining several of my mini projects into one larger project :)